 This south facing, shaded bouldering out crop is situated close to the road but up on a hillside shelf creating a sense of isolation, the rock is of quality Boulder Canyon granite with all the dimension to classify this as a classic bouldering area.

-Drive up Boulder Canyon for approximately 9.4miles, 0.2 miles past Coney Island Cliff and you will see the protruding, bulged rock, up slope within the trees, on the right, north side of the road.
-Best to park up at the creek side picnic area on the left, south side of the road and walk back to the east to the area.
+Drive up Boulder Canyon for approximately 9.4 miles, 0.2 miles past Coney Island Cliff, and you will see the protruding, bulged rock, upslope within the trees, on the right, north side of the road.
+It is best to park up at the creekside picnic area on the left, south side of the road and walk back to the east to the area.